QuadSpinner/Highlighter/README.md

 ![](images/options.png)

 The Options let you edit the rules en mass, as well as use color values not in the default palette.
 You can delete highlights here.

-# Coming Soon

-## Solution-scoped rules

-Highlight rules scoped to the current solution and made portable for transport.

-More options.